Mount Jiuhua: History

 Mount Jiuhua was called Mount Lingyang during the time of the Han dynasty.
 It was called Mount Jiuzi (九子山) during the Liang and Chen dynasties of the South Dynasties period.
 A legend says that the great poet Li Bai of the Tang dynasty travelled here and wrote "Magic is divided to two branches, sacred mountain generates nine glories." (妙有分二气，灵山开九华), giving rise to its name Mount Jiuhua.

-Mount Jiuhua is located in the southeastern part of Chizhou City, in Quingyang County of Anhui Province.
+Mount Jiuhua is located in the southeastern part of Chizhou City, in Qingyang County of Anhui Province.
 The gross area reaches 120 square kilometers, while the protection area reaches 114 square kilometers.
 Shiwang Peak is the highest one with an elevation of 1342 meters above sea level.
 Together with Wutai Mountain in Shanxi, Emei Mountain in Sichuan and Putuo Mountain in Zhejiang.
 Jiuhua Mountain is called one of the four great Buddhist mountains in China.
 In 719 AD, Kim Qiaoque, a Silla prince (today's Qingzhou city in South Korea) who was ordained as a bhikkhu came to Jiuhua Mountain and cultivated himself for 75 years.
 He died at 99 years of age, his corporeal body stayed intact as sacred relic.
 Because he was very similar in appearance to Dizang Bodhisattva, the monastic community there believed he is one of the incarnations of Dizang Bodhisattva, as a result, Jiuhua Mountain became the sacred site dedicated to Dizang Bodhisattva.
 During the golden periods of the Ming and Qing dynasties, there were as many as 360 temples and 4,000 to 5,000 monks and nuns.
 The mountain is not only famous for its Buddhist culture but also noted for its natural landscapes featuring old pines, green bamboo forests, strange rocks, waterfalls, streams and caves.